thevisad/voynich_unlocked/community_findings.md

 - **Role B (Operator):** Slot occupied exclusively by two word families, in mutual exclusion
 - **Role C (Terminal):** Slot with a strongly concentrated distribution dominated by a small set of word families

-The two Role B families are never observed co-occupying the operator slot within the same structural unit.
-This mutual exclusion holds without exception across the full corpus.
+The two Role B families are not observed to co-occupy the operator slot within the same structural unit across the analyzed corpus.

 ---